-The lighter weights are the result of hot weather reducing forage intake (occurs with all grazing animals) and lowered nutritional quality of cool season forages.
+The lighter weights are the result of hot weather reducing forage intake (occurs with all grazing animals) and lowered nutritional quality of cool-season forages.
 Generally, hair breeds are more heat tolerant than wool breeds.
-Dorper are known for their fast weight gains as lambs.
+Dorpers are known for their fast weight gains as lambs.
 80 pounds at 90 days can be expected.

 Gain vs. Latitude

 When comparing weights, keep in mind we live in north central Missouri.
 In Canada, Katahdin sheep commonly gain well over a pound per day.
 People in the Midwest or southern states see this and make a trip to Alberta to purchase a super ram.
 A year and many dollars later, they can’t understand why the ram’s offspring doesn’t grow any faster than the rest of their animals.